python-zeroconf/python-zeroconf/README.rst

 * `InterfaceChoice.All` is an alias for `InterfaceChoice.Default` on non-POSIX
   systems.
-* On Windows specific interfaces can only be requested as interface indexes, not as IP addresses.
 * Dual-stack IPv6 sockets are used, which may not be supported everywhere (some BSD variants do not have them).
 * Listening on localhost (`::1`) does not work.
 Help with understanding why is